code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 }
 ```

-The test calls the `sendRequest()` of the `MockWebServiceClient` with the custom `SoapActionCreator` which results in a a request message for the endpoint to consume.
+The test calls the `sendRequest()` of the `MockWebServiceClient` with the custom `SoapActionCreator` which results in a request message for the endpoint to consume.
 If the correct SOAPAction is present the request is mapped to the endpoint and a response is returned.

 ``` java
 package com.codenotfound.ws.endpoint;